10 animals that have been to space

-In 1968, the race was on between the USA and the Soviet Union to get a man on the moon.
+You might think that tortoises are the last animal to turn to in a race, but they played an important role in the Space Race, In 1968, the race was on between the USA and the Soviet Union to land a man on the moon.
 The Russians launched the Zond 5 spaceship with a capsule carrying samples of soil and seeds, some worms and two steppe tortoises.

 The word ‘olotith’ refers to the frogs’ inner-ear balance mechanism and the experiment was designed to investigate the effect of space travel on motion sickness.